 - Be Different

-Be a customer for your competition.
+.
 Work out what it is that they do for their paying customers and be different from them.
 You don’t want to do the exact same thing that your competition does for its customers; you want to be better.
 People have different expectations for different companies, and you want them to expect that your business is going to be better.
 All you have to do is deliver what your customers want the most.

 You want to maintain the reputation and image that your company is putting out into the world.
 If you’re going to be the best, it starts with improving the satisfaction of your existing customers.
 Happy customers will sing your praises to the rest of the world, both in-person and online – which is precisely what you want.